TERMS & CONDITIONS

 9. Disclaimers; Limitation of Liability.

-(a) Except as specifically set forth herein, Company makes no express or implied warranties in connection with its services;
+(a) Except as specifically set forth in these terms and conditions, Company makes no express or implied warranties in connection with its services;

-(c) In connection with all services performed by the Company, Customer may obtain additional liability coverage, up to the actual or declared value of the shipment or transaction, by requesting such coverage and agreeing to make payment therefor, which request must be confirmed in writing by the Company prior to rendering services for the covered transaction(s).
+(b) Customer may obtain insurance coverage for cargo loss or damage, up to the actual or declared value of the shipment or transaction, by requesting such coverage and agreeing to make payment therefor, which request must be confirmed in writing by the Company prior to rendering services for the covered transaction(s).

-(d) In the absence of additional coverage under (b) above, the Company’s liability shall be limited to the following:
+(c) In all events, the Company’s liability shall be limited to the following:

-(i) where the claim arises from activities other than those relating to customs brokerage, $50.00 per shipment or transaction, or
+(i) where the claim arises from activities other than those relating to customs business, $50.00 per shipment or transaction, or

 (ii) where the claim arises from activities relating to “Customs business,” $50.00 per entry or the amount of brokerage fees paid to Company for the entry, whichever is less;

-(e) In no event shall Company be liable or responsible for consequential, indirect, incidental, statutory or punitive damages even if it has been put on notice of the possibility of such damages.
+(d) In no event shall Company be liable or responsible for consequential, indirect, incidental, statutory or punitive damages, even if it has been put on notice of the possibility of such damages, or for the acts of third parties.

 All charges must be paid by Customer in advance unless the Company agrees in writing to extend credit to customer; the granting of credit to a Customer in connection with a particular transaction shall not be considered a waiver of this provision by the Company.